Grouloo/shulk/README.md

 TypeScript doesn't have strong metaprogramming features like Rust or LisP do, but it gives us nice patterns and a powerful compiler which are enough to do some nice things.

-#### Define macros
+#### Use definition macros

 Using OOP, implementing the Repository pattern can be a pain, as it forces us to write a lot of boilerplate code.

 With Shulk, you can define your own dynamic objects using the function `$defMacro`.

-Let's implement the repository pattern using a macro:
+Let's implement the repository pattern using a definition macro:

 ```ts
 import { $defMacro } from 'shulk'